mallapurbharat/cardano-tx-sample/0_installation/cabal_build_linux.md

 The **experimental** version (**1.35.3**) of the node may be downloaded from the [cardano-node GitHub Releases](https://github.com/input-output-hk/cardano-node/releases) page by git checking out the **tags/1.35.3-testnetonly** for now (till they update the latest tag with this)

+## Note: the same process will work for any tag, just use the relevant tag when doing the git checkout command

 Please follow the steps as below to make this happen.